-The study examined factors influencing utilization of contraceptives among adolescents in the Tamale Metropolis.
+The study examined factors influencing the utilization of contraceptives among adolescents in the Tamale Metropolis in the Northern Region of Ghana.
 All the participants in this study were essentially adolescents or teenagers.
 Adolescence is frequently associated with some dangers as a result of the risky behaviors that teens engage in.
 Teenage pregnancy is one of these dangers, which can be avoided by using contraceptives.
-In 2014, adolescents were responsible for 30% of all births reported in the country, and 14% of adolescents aged 15 to 19 had begun childbearing[31,32].
+In 2014, adolescents were responsible for 30% of all births reported in the country, and 14% of adolescents aged 15 to 19 had begun childbearing [32,33].
 This requires research into adolescent contraception use and other dynamics.

-Having knowledge of a contraceptive method is an important first step toward accepting its use [33].
+Having knowledge of a contraceptive method is an important first step toward accepting its use [34].
 As a result, knowledge of contraceptive methods is important for their proper application.
 In this current study, almost all of the adolescents had heard about contraceptives.
-Health workers and media (TV and Radio) were the main sources of information on contraceptives for these adolescents.
-This is consistent to a study in Tanzania where adolescents in secondary school favored radio as their source of information on contraceptives [34].
-Most of the participants knew different methods of contraceptives including male condoms, injectables, lactational amenorrhoea, female condoms, implants and pills.
-This finding is similar other studies in Ghana where adolescents demonstrated appreciable knowledge on the types of modern contraceptives[35,36].
-Similar findings were reported in studies conducted in Uganda [37] and Nepal [38].
-This similarity is because, many other countries have recognized the need to bring information of contraceptives to adolescent.
+Health practitioners and media (TV and Radio) were the main sources of information on contraceptives for these adolescents.
+This is consistent with a study in Tanzania where adolescents in secondary school favored radio as their source of information on contraceptives [35].
+Most of the participants knew different methods of contraceptives including male condoms, injectables, lactational amenorrhea, female condoms, implants and pills.
+This finding is similar other studies in Ghana where adolescents demonstrated appreciable knowledge on the types of modern contraceptives [36,37].
+Similar findings were reported in studies conducted in Uganda [38] and Nepal [39].
+This similarity is because, many other countries have recognized the need to bring information of contraceptives to adolescents.

 Half of the respondents in this present study have had sex before.
-Evidence from the Ghana Demographic Health Survey [39] suggests that there is a steady shift from abstinence to the practice of sex.
-According to the GDHS [39]data, the proportion of adolescent girls 15-19 years old who have had their first sexual activity has increased by 61 percent.
-When the dramatic physical changes connected with puberty begin to take effect, most adolescents begin to see themselves as adults and participate in risky behaviors such as sex.
+Evidence from the Ghana Demographic Health Survey [40] suggests that there is a steady shift from abstinence to the practice of sex.
+According to the GDHS [40]data, the proportion of adolescent girls 15-19 years old who have had their first sexual activity has increased by 61 percent.
+When the dramatic physical changes connected with puberty begin to affect, most adolescents begin to see themselves as adults and participate in risky behaviors such as sex.
 As a result, it is critical to teach these children about the changes they see and the implications of those changes.

 With the high rate of sexual activity noted in this study, it emerged that only 29.4% used some form of contraceptives in the past.
-This is similar to Tripp & Viner [40], who indicated that the majority of sexual intercourse occurs during early adolescence and is frequently connected with the non-use of contraception.
-Also, Kumar et al., [41] revealed that the majority of adolescents do not utilize contraceptives because they are unaware of how to use them or which method to use.
+This is similar to Tripp & Viner [41], who indicated that the majority of sexual intercourse occurs during early adolescence and is frequently connected with the non-use of contraception.
+Also, Kumar et al., [42] revealed that the majority of adolescents do not utilize contraceptives because they are unaware of how to use them or which method to use.
 This necessitates equipping youth with the necessary contraceptive knowledge, including the strategies for preventing both pregnancy and sexually transmitted diseases.

 Male condoms were however the most preferred form of contraception of adolescents.
-Males' condoms are the most popular contraceptives; it is easily accessible and easy to use [15,18,42].
+Males' condoms are the most popular contraceptives; it is easily accessible and easy to use [16,19,43].
 The is refreshing as this could also prevent sexually transmitted infections.